Intermediate Algebra Workshop (ARC 35)

 - Each Lesson assignment will have a deadline given.

-- There are 7 total quizzes.
-The lowest quiz score will be dropped.
-So your highest 6 quiz scores will be used to calculate your final percentage.
+- There are 6 total quizzes.
+The 2 lowest quiz scores will be dropped.
+So your highest 4 quiz scores will be used to calculate your final percentage.

-- If you miss a quiz, then that score (a 0) will be dropped.
+- If you miss a quiz, then that score will be recorded as a 0.

-- If you miss a second quiz, the 0 will stand (that means you will lose 5% toward your final grade).
+- If you miss a more than 2 quizzes, the 0 will stand (that means you will lose 5% toward your final overall score).

 - General advice, don’t miss a quiz and don’t wait until late on Friday to take the quiz.